caulfield33/gnome-shell-screenshot/README.md

 As a workaround, restart the shell: `Ctrl-F2` `r` `Enter`.
 The clipboard should work again afterwards.

+### To Text
+Before use 'To Text' button you need to install `Pillow`, `pytesseract` and `cv2` User this command to install all required packeges `pip3 install pytesseract Pillow opencv-python`

 ## Contributors

 * https://github.com/RaphaelRochet, https://github.com/peetcamron -- French translation